jayrambhia/LithoGifSearch/README.md

 we need to annotate it like - `@LayoutSpec(events = { MyEvent.class })` or `@MountSpec(events = { MyEvent.class })`.
 We can specify multiple events.
 Litho will generate the required code for us.
 Each Event is associated with an `EventHandler` and we need to pass an `EventHandler` to the component builder.
 Events are also used as callbacks to handle events dispatched by other components.

+You can read more about events - [Events with Litho](http://www.jayrambhia.com/blog/android-litho-events).
 You can find the code here - [v5-events](https://github.com/jayrambhia/LithoGifSearch/tree/v5-events).
 Please ignore the README file in this tag.